matf-pp/2021_Checkers/README.md

 ## 📎 Download and run the app
 ___
 An executable version of the program can be found in the releases section.
-It is necessary to download the .zip file.
+It is necessary to download the .jar file.
 To run the program, you need to have [Java](https://www.java.com/en/download/) installed on your computer.

 ## 🎓Authors